dd32/td-gh-ex/README.md

 <br>

+#### 4 extra page templates for more customized one off pages
 #### Template settings include:
 * Hero background image (select the default image if a "featured image" is not set)
 * Hero Size (slim, medium, big, and full page)
 * Sidebar position (left or right)
 * Sidebar visibility (hide or show on different screen sizes)
 * Each template gets its own widget area
+* Parts of a page (such as the navbar or footer) can be hidden on each template

 ![template-settings](_dev/screenshots/template-settings.png#right)